GfellerLab/SIB_workshop/README.md

 ## Tutorial structure

-We will start with [a first example of how to build and analyse metacells](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/Cell_lines.md), using a scRNA-Seq dataset of five *cell lines* [Tian et al](https://www.nature.com/articles/s41592-019-0425-8).
-This workbook includes a standard scRNA-seq data analysis pipeline with Seurat (i.e., visualization, clustering, differential expression analysis, gene-gene correlation) followed by building metacells and performing the same standard downstream analysis to compare the results obtained at the single-cell and the metacells levels.
+We will start with [a first example of how to build and analyse metacells](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/Cell_lines.md), using a scRNA-Seq dataset of five *cell lines* ([Tian et al](https://www.nature.com/articles/s41592-019-0425-8)).
+This workbook includes a standard scRNA-seq data analysis pipeline with Seurat (i.e., visualization, clustering, differential expression analysis, gene-gene correlation) followed by building metacells and performing the same  downstream analyses to compare the results obtained at the single-cell and the metacells levels.

 The construction of metacells will be done with the algorithm developed in our